ThePricer Media

 You might also like our articles on the cost of allergy testing, thyroid ultrasounds, or blood tests.

 On the other hand, if you don’t have health insurance coverage, the cost of hCG injections will be influenced by the place you purchase them and your dosage.
-If you were to buy them from an online pharmacy, you will have to pay $20 to $60.
+If you were to buy them from an online pharmacy, you will have to pay $20 to $60 (about $24 in 1990 money).
 For example, the price of 1,000 IU ampoules is around $25, while for 10,000 IU ampoules of Novarel you will have to get around $60 out of your pocket.
 A 1,000 IU vial is equal to eight doses, which means that the cost per injection would be $4 to $6, without insurance.
 The costs of the doctor’s visit to get your first prescription won’t be included in this price.

-The cost of a month’s supply of 10,000-unit hCG injections would be anywhere between $70 and $100, according to the members of BabyCenter.
+The cost of a month’s supply of 10,000-unit hCG injections would be anywhere between $70 and $100 (about $40 in 1990 money), according to the members of BabyCenter.

 How are hCG injections administered?